-So the revealing form of the action is the compulsive shape that the action takes.
-If we think of neutral things, like somebody always tapping their fingers, there’s a compulsive shape that it takes, a compulsive shape in which I do things.
-We’re not talking about the action itself; we’re talking about that compulsive shape that it will always take.
-And for speech, it’s the compulsive sound of our voice.
-Compulsively our voice is very harsh and nasty, or compulsively it is very nice and kind.
+The revealing form of an action of the body is the compulsive movements of the body as the implemented method for causing an action of the body to occur.
+If we think of neutral things, like somebody always tapping their fingers, there’s a compulsive movement of the fingers with which the tapping takes place.
+We’re not talking about the action itself; we’re talking about that compulsive movement with which the action is done.
+For an action of the speech, the revealing form is the compulsive utterances of our voice as the implemented method for causing the action of speech to occur.
+Compulsively our voice utters the unpleasant sounds of nasty words or compulsively the pleasant sounds of kind words.
 The revealing form is occurring during the action itself.
-The compulsive shape of the action occurs while the action is occurring, obviously.
-The compulsive sound of our voice is occurring only when we’re talking, and it reveals our motivation.
+The compulsive movements of the body as the method implemented for causing the action to occur obviously only occur while the action is taking place.
+The compulsive utterances of our speech occur only when we’re committing the verbal action, and they reveal our motivation.
 The winds of karma don’t seem to be involved with the revealing form.

-Now, there is a non-revealing form, which is like a very subtle vibration, and it occurs during the action, but it continues after the action is completed so long as we still have the intention to repeat the action.
-If we say “I’m never going to do that again,” then we lose that non-revealing form (not just saying it; you have to actually mean it, obviously).
+Now, there is also a nonrevealing form and it occurs during the action, but it continues after the action is completed so long as we still have the intention to repeat the action.
+If we say “I’m never going to do that again,” then we lose that nonrevealing form (not just saying it; you have to actually mean it, obviously).
 And that’s also involved with the repetition of our behavior.
 If you intend to keep on doing it, then this nonrevealing form is part of the whole causal process.
-And these non-revealing forms are not made of particles, gross particles.
+These nonrevealing forms are not made of gross particles.

 Good.
 So that is all the material that I hoped to present this weekend.
 I know that it’s been a tremendous amount of material.
 And the details are not so much important to remember as is the general approach of analysis.
 And it’s important to see that this whole Kalachakra system is actually speaking on a very practical level in terms of its description of what actually is our suffering and the cause of our suffering.